James Field Stanfield: Works

 In 1788 Stanfield published an account of his experience of the slave trade in Observations on a Guinea Voyage in a series of letters addressed to the Rev. Thomas Clarkson, and in the following year a poem, The Guinea Voyage (London).
 In 1807 both works were published at Edinburgh in one volume.
 In 1813 he published an Essay on the Study and Composition of Biography (Sunderland), insisting on the need of "moral illustration".

-Family

-Stanfield was twice married, and was a father by his first wife, Mary Hoad (died 1801) of Cheltenham, of the English painter Clarkson Frederick Stanfield.